 Anti-Reflective Coating for Tempered Glass Screen Protectors

 AR coatings are used for tempered glass screen protectors (though not all tempered glass screen protectors come with AR coating).
 It is hardly noticeable, and colors and contrast look almost the same.
 As mentioned above, over time, the coating will rub off, or scratch off, and will significantly reduce the anti-reflectiveness.
 Devices with an AR coating need to be treated with extra care.
-In case of AR coated tempered glass screen protector, be prepared to get a replacement soon.
+In case of AR coated tempered glass screen protector, be prepared to get a replacement or you can avoid the trouble and consider acquiring a screen protection plan.

 Matte Finish for Film Screen Protectors